Madeira: Music

 Folklore music in Madeira is widespread and mainly uses local musical instruments such as the machete, rajão, brinquinho and cavaquinho, which are used in traditional folkloric dances like the bailinho da Madeira.

 Emigrants from Madeira also influenced the creation of new musical instruments.
 In the 1880s, the ukulele was created, based on two small guitar-like instruments of Madeiran origin, the cavaquinho and the rajão.
 The ukulele was introduced to the Hawaiian Islands by Portuguese immigrants from Madeira and Cape Verde.
 Three immigrants in particular, Madeiran cabinet makers Manuel Nunes, José do Espírito Santo, and Augusto Dias, are generally credited as the first ukulele makers.
 Two weeks after they disembarked from the SS Ravenscrag in late August 1879, the Hawaiian Gazette reported that "Madeira Islanders recently arrived here, have been delighting the people with nightly street concerts."
+The Madeiran band NAPA represented Portugal in the 2025 Eurovision Song Contest with the song Deslocado.

 Cuisine

 Because of the geographic situation of Madeira in the Atlantic Ocean, the island has an abundance of fish of various kinds.
-The species that are consumed the most are espada (black scabbardfish), blue fin tuna, white marlin, blue marlin, albacore, bigeye tuna, wahoo, spearfish, skipjack tuna and many others are found in the local dishes as they are found along the coast of Madeira.
-Espada is usually fried in a batter and accompanied by fried banana and sometimes a passionfruit sauce.Bacalhau is also popular, as it is in Portugal.
+The species that are consumed the most are espada (black scabbardfish), blue fin tuna, swordfish, white marlin, blue marlin, albacore, bigeye tuna, wahoo, spearfish, skipjack tuna and many others are found in the local dishes as they are found along the coast of Madeira.
+Espada is usually fried in a batter and accompanied by fried banana (Espada com banana) and sometimes a passionfruit sauce.
+Bacalhau is also popular, as it is in Mainland Portugal.

 There are many different meat dishes on Madeira, one of the most popular being espetada.
 Espetada is traditionally made of large chunks of beef rubbed in garlic, salt and bay leaf and marinated for 4 to 6 hours in Madeira wine, red wine vinegar and olive oil then skewered onto a bay laurel stick and left to grill over smouldering wood chips.
 These are so integral a part of traditional eating habits that a special iron stand is available with a T-shaped end, each branch of the "T" having a slot in the middle to hold a brochette (espeto in Portuguese); a small plate is then placed underneath to collect the juices.
 The brochettes are very long and have a V-shaped blade in order to pierce the meat more easily.
 It is usually accompanied with the local bread called bolo do caco.
 A traditional holiday dish is "Carne de Vinho e Alhos", which is most closely associated with the pig slaughter that was held a few weeks before Christmas.
 A big event, traditionally it was attended by everyone in the village.
 The dish is made of pork which marinates for three days in white wine, vinegar, salt, and pepper and is then cooked with small potatoes, sliced carrots, and turnip.
-Another common meat dish is “Picado" - cubed beef cooked in a mushroom sauce and accompanied by french fries.
+Another common meat dish is "Picado" – cubed beef cooked in a mushroom sauce and accompanied by fries.